AlanGabbianelli/Cake/README.md

 $ coveralls report
 ```

+## Future improvements
+* Use BigDecimal to  avoid rounding imprecision
+* Use keyword arguments (named parameters)
+* Catch errors (eg item code not valid)
+* Extract a Basket class to ease Checkout from logic
+* Make a Promotion class all promotion would inherit from (DRY)
+* Work out total and subtotal dynamically

 ## Original Requirements

 Our client is an online marketplace, here is a sample of some of the products available on our site: